New Year's Eve

 the holiday season?

-The Osborne Lights usually have special previews just before Thanksgiving.
-They are officially unveiled after Thanksgiving and are displayed every night until the first week of the new year.
+The Osborne Lights usually have special previews before they are officially unveiled at the start of Disney's holiday season (which now kicks off in early November).
+They are displayed every night until the first week of the new year.

 Are the Osborne Lights worth seeing?